vishnu666av/master/README.md

 ### UI and Unit Testing

-- I've added `11` unit tests for the `BookListPresenterImpl` and `BookListViewModel`.
-To make sure the business logic is sound and app always ends up in the correct state.
+- There are `11` unit tests for the `BookListPresenterImpl` and `BookListViewModel`.
+To ensure that the app always ends up in the correct state.
 - I've also added the following jetpack compose `previews` in `BooksListContent` class.<br/><br/>
   ![](app/src/main/assets/art/preview-loading.jpg)
   ![](app/src/main/assets/art/preview-error.jpg)